Skip to main content

 Ministry of National Education

-• coordination of the LLL policy, including the implementation of the Integrated Skills Strategy and administrative support for the Intersectoral Task Force for LLL and the Integrated Qualifications System (IQS);
+• coordination of the LLL policy, including the implementation of the Integrated Skills Strategy and administrative support for the Inter-Ministerial Task Force for LLL and the Integrated Qualifications System (IQS);

-• cooperation with central and local government institutions and social partners, including employers, in setting directions for the development of vocational education and adult education;
+• cooperation with central and local government institutions and social partners, including employers, in the area of adult learning;

 The term ‘continuing education’ is not used in the field of higher education (Law on Higher Education and Science / Ustawa o szkolnictwie wyższym i nauce).
-However, in view of the so-called third mission of higher education, this area can be considered to include open universities (run by some higher education institutions); third-age universities (run by some higher education institutions, but operating mainly outside the higher education system); and expert services, including training services for various entities, commissioned on an individual basis.
+However, in view of the so-called third mission of higher education, this area can be considered to include open universities (run by some higher education institutions); third-age universities (run by some higher education institutions, but operating mainly outside the higher education system); and expert services, including training services, commissioned by various entities on an individual basis.
 Non-school education settings also include so-called folk universities.

-The Higher Education Department of the Ministry regulates matters relating to non-degree postgraduate programmes, specialist programmes and other types of education provided by higher education institutions.
+Within the Ministry, the Department for Organisation of Higher Education Institutions, Education and Student Matters regulates matters relating to non-degree postgraduate programmes, specialist programmes and other types of education provided by higher education institutions.

 Regional / province (województwo) level